taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 *Tahoe: "You've been thinking about what Pigsah said at our last TeleSensing?"*

-*Iúna: "Pigsah was right - it's relatively easy right now to live without body mods.
-But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children *won't* have a choice.
-They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod."*
+*Iúna: "Yes.
+They were right - it's relatively easy right now to live without body mods.
+But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children **won't** have a choice.
+They'll have to list their body mods on their CV, you just won't be a qualified human **adult** if you don't have a body mod."*

-*Tahoe: "But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*."*
+*Tahoe: "But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a **cult**."*

 *Iúna: "I know, and that's why I intially voted against it.
 But if we want defend our right to live without constant surveillance, we can't just empower individual decisions without thinking about how to co-exist with the rest of society.
-If we don't take drastic measures, in just 10 years our social structures will make it *impossible* to live without constant surveillance."*
+If we don't take drastic measures, in just 10 years our social structures will make it **impossible** to live without constant surveillance."*

 ### Page 12

-*Tahoe: "But we still haven't figured out our own solutions to the really *practical* advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour..."*
+*Tahoe: "But we still haven't figured out our own solutions to the really **practical** advantages of body mods...long-distance communication, ways to aid our memories and gain perspective on our behaviour..."*

 *Iúna: "That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
 Tahoe, you know what that research group in Brazil published last month?"*

 *Tahoe: "What?"*

-*Iúna: "The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup biofilm!"*
+*Iúna: "The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup **biofilm**!"*

 *Tahoe: "...Sorry Mama Bird, I don't follow eSyrup research like you do.
 Why should I care about biofilm?"*

-*Iúna: "Because that's the *beginning*.
+*Iúna: "Because that's the **beginning**.
 Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
 Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?"*

 *Tahoe: "...yes...?"*

-*Iúna: "*It's possible now.* If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
+*Iúna: "**It's possible now.** If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
 And if creating and interacting with these creatures is part of our religious practice..."*

-*Iúna: "...then neither Space Consortium nor any national government can interfere!"*
+*Iúna: "...then we have much stronger grounds to deny oversight by Space Consortium, or any national government!"*

 ## Chapter 2: Where Thunder Goes When It Dies